-For being such a religious book, the Bible contains an unusual number of references to harlotry!
-John Ritenbaugh uses this information to provide understanding of the motivations of Babylon the Great, the Great Harlot of Revelation 17 and 18.
+For being a religious book, the Bible contains an unusual number of references to harlotry!
+Yet they provide understanding of the great harlot of Revelation.

-Who is the Woman of Revelation 17 and 18?
-John Ritenbaugh explains that this fallen Woman displays no religious characteristics but instead acts as a city or nation involved in the politics, economics, and culture of its time.
-What nation fits the symbolism?
+The fallen Woman of Revelation 17 and 18 displays no religious characteristics but is instead involved in the politics, economics, and culture of its time.